hubersn1998/Omics_in_Twinning/README.md

 # Omics_in_Twinning
-This Github repository includes all the scripts that were used in the project that can be found ...
+This Github repository includes all the scripts that were used in the project by Hubers et al (2024) that can be found at the preprint servire MedRxiv at :https://doi.org/10.1101/2024.06.25.24309452

 This repository contains two parts:
 1. Transcriptomics: A. Transcriptomics_Twinning_Analyses.R: one script to perform regression analysis on RNA probes for zygosity status.
 B. Transcriptomics_Twinning_Enrichtments.R: script to perform enrichment analyses